makrai/notes/dettmers2305-qlora-finetune-quantized.md

   * qualitative analysis of Guanaco models highlights
     * success and failure cases
       that were not captured by the quantitative benchmarks
 * We release
-  * all model generations with human and GPT-4 annotations to facilitate
+  * all model generations with human and GPT-4 annotations
-  * open-source codebase and CUDA kernels and integrate our methods into the Hugging Face transformers stack [64], making them easily accessible to all.
+  * open-source codebase and CUDA kernels and
+  * we integrate our methods into the Hugging Face transformers stack [64],
+    * easily accessible to all
-  * adapters for 7/13/33/65B size models, trained on 8 different instruction following datasets, for a total of 32 different open sourced, finetuned models
+  * adapters for 7/13/33/65B size models, trained on 8 instruction following datasets, for a total of 32 different open sourced, finetuned models

 # 4 QLoRA vs Standard Finetuning